 About the Author

-Tim Brennan is Founder and CEO of Writeinteractive, Inc., a professional services firm that helps companies solve technical content challenges.
-He is also an owner of a smart home technology blog oneSmartcrib.com and a regular contributor to UniversalRemoteReviews.com.
+Tim Brennan is owner of a smart home technology blog oneSmartcrib.com and a regular contributor to UniversalRemoteReviews.com.
 UniversalRemoteReviews.com is a website that specializes in reviewing smart remote controls and related technologies.
-Brennan is a father to two sons, and he manages the day-to-day operations of Writeinteractive.
-He is also an active blogger, a Star Wars nut, and a huge proponent of the Oxford comma.
+Brennan is also father to two sons, a Star Wars nut, and a huge proponent of the Oxford comma.
 Tim holds a B.A. in Journalism from Northeastern University.
 For more than 25 years, he has worked as a technical writer and senior technical writer for organizations in and around Boston.
 These include General Electric, Massachusetts Institute of Technology, Blue Cross Blue Shield, Liberty Mutual, and Biogen.